openvinotoolkit/openvino/docs/gapi/face_beautification.md

     }
 };
 ```
-The kernel takes two arrays of denormalized landmarks coordinates and returns an array of elements' closed contours and an array of faces' closed contours; in other words, outputs are, the first, an array of contours of image areas to be sharpened and, the second, another one to be smoothed.
+The kernel takes two arrays of denormalized landmark coordinates and returns an array of elements' closed contours and an array of faces' closed contours.
+In other words, elements outputs are an array of contours of image areas to be sharpened and, faces outputs are the ones to be smoothed.

 Here and below `Contour` is a vector of points.